 Parenting is stressful even with the most well-behaved kids.
-Many common methods of discipline like yelling, time-outs, spanking, grounding, and taking away privileges can backfire, often having a negative emotional effect on the child and the parent.
-Reacting rather than responding to negative behavior does not teach a child what they should do instead of misbehaving and can actually worsen behaviors over time.
+Many common methods of discipline, like yelling, time-outs, spanking, grounding, and taking away privileges, can backfire, often having a negative emotional effect on the child and the parent.
+Reacting rather than responding to negative behavior does not teach a child what to do instead of misbehaving and can worsen behaviors over time.

 Parents can learn strategies to address challenging behaviors and promote positive ones by working with a behavioral healthcare professional.
 Through patience, understanding, and guidance, parents can create a nurturing environment that supports their child’s growth and well-being.

 For the Sake of the Whole Family